void

 Background

-1. Regiments-Ihaber (regiment proprietor) was by 1880 a pure honorary title and the person had no function in the military command chain.
+1. Regiments-Inhaber (regiment proprietor) was by 1880 a pure honorary title and the person had no function in the military command chain.
 His name would then appear attached to the standard name of an infantry regiment in the official Schematismus.
 Usually the "owner" was a higher military commander, a nobleman or a foreign monarch.
 The title was life-long.

 The song

 The song about Crenneville had already been introduced by Hašek in the stories Dobrý voják Švejk působí u aeroplánu (1911), Číslo patnáct (1912) and Povídka o pořádnem člověku (1914).
-Here the name is however spelled "Grenewil", Grenewill" and "Greenewill" respectively but there is no doubt that he refers to the same song.
+Here the name is however spelt "Grenewil", Grenewill" and "Greenewill" respectively but there is no doubt that he refers to the same song.

 Hašek thus managed to spell the name "Grenevil" in four different ways in four publications and it doesn't stop there.
 In 1968 Václav Pletka published the album Písničky Josefa Švejka (with a booklet of remarks attached).
 Here another variation is introduced.
 The name is "Grenevír" (which rhymes with špacír) and the rest of the verse is also altered (there is no reference to Prašná brána).

 The source of Pletka's lyrics is unknown.
-Searches in the Czech National Library doesn't show a single hit on any of these variations but there are similar songs in the book Vojenský zpěvník (Army Songbook), published in 1914 by some captain Beran from Vysoké Mýto.
-In one of the songs General Benedek seems to take the place of "Grenevil", a fact that is also mentioned by Pletka.
+Searches in the Czech National Library don't show a single hit on any of these variations but there are similar songs in the book Vojenský zpěvník (Army Songbook), published in 1914 by some captain Beran from Vysoké Mýto.
+In one of the songs, General Benedek seems to take the place of "Grenevil", a fact that is also mentioned by Pletka.

 Quote(s) from the novel